mgechev/angularjs-style-guide/README.md

 </form>
 ```

-Other HTML atributes should follow the Code Guide's [recommendation](http://mdo.github.io/code-guide/#html-attribute-order)
+Other HTML attributes should follow the Code Guide's [recommendation](http://mdo.github.io/code-guide/#html-attribute-order)

 ##Naming convensions
 The following table is shown the naming convensions for every element: